-The Downtown BC Placemaking Challenge was created to foster new leadership in Battle Creek through supporting your creative ideas for downtown with real money.
+The BC Placemakers Challenge was created to foster new leadership in Battle Creek through supporting your creative ideas for your neighborhood with real money.

-We are challenging YOU to come up with unique event ideas and downtown improvement projects.
+We are challenging YOU to come up with unique event ideas and neighborhood improvement projects.
 If your concept is chosen, you will receive money to complete your project.

-We want you to think about ideas that might increase downtown vibrancy and civic pride, improve our citizen’s perceptions of downtown, increase investment in downtown, support the beautification of downtown areas, and foster collaboration between residents, business owners, and civic leaders.
+We want you to think about ideas that might increase neighborhood vibrancy and civic pride, improve our citizen’s perceptions of our home, increase investment, support beautification, and foster collaboration between residents, business owners, and civic leaders.

 Our core values that you should consider when applying are:

 – Supporting locally owned & operated businesses

 We will only be funding awesome projects that get people back together and engage them in their community.
 These projects may be singular one-time events, reoccurring experiences, value added moments attached to existing events, etc. Think live music, competitions, team activities, etc.